cantzakas/postgis-demo/README.md

 ### How to Load GIS (Vector) Data
 Find generic information on how to load GIS data into a Pivotal Greenplum database [here](HOWTO-LOAD-GIS-DATA.md) page.
 ### About the Demo Dataset
-Read [About the demo dataset](ABOUTDATA.md) page for information on number of records and table attrinutes for the datasets used in this demo.
+Read [About the demo dataset](ABOUTDATA.md) page for information on number of records and table attributes for the datasets used in this demo.
 ### Loading the Demo Data into a Pivotal Greenplum Database
 Follow the detailed instructions available [here](LOAD-GIS-DATASETS-INTO-GPDB.md), on how to load the demo GIS datasets into a Pivotal Greenplum database.